Harshitha-136/Harshitha-136/README.md

 ✨ Highlight:
 I presented a research paper on Swarm Robotics at an international conference—an experience that deepened my interest in AI-driven automation.

+## 📌 Projects

+- 🤖 **IoT Network Security Bot**
+A proactive bot system equipped with live scanning, Telegram alerts, and a dashboard—built for local network security using real-time threat detection.

+🤖 IoT Network Scanner Bot
+A Telegram-based bot that scans local IoT networks, identifies connected devices, and reports potential security risks in real time via chat alerts.

+🛡️ PhishVision – AI-Powered Phishing Detector
+A real-time Chrome extension with a Flask backend that uses AI to detect phishing websites locally, ensuring fast, private, and reliable protection.

 ## 🌐 Socials: